Projective deformations of weakly orderable hyperbolic Coxeter orbifolds: Preliminary

-Now assume that we are in the third case only to prove the last statement.
+In the third case, we only have to prove the last statement.
 Since our fundamental domain $P$ is properly convex, Proposition 18 of \cite{Vinberg71} implies that $\Gamma$ is reduced.
 Lemma 15 of \cite{Vinberg71} implies the last statement. \end{proof}

 Let $P$ be a properly convex $n$--polytope in $\PS$ and the polyhedral cone $K=\mathrm{cone}(P)$ be given.
 Again a {\em side} of $K$ is a maximal convex subset of $K$.
 The complex of $K$, denoted by $\FK$, is the set of its (closed) sides, partially ordered by inclusion.
 Let $K_1, \dotsc, K_f$ be the facets of $K$, and let $\I =\{1, \dots, f\}$.
 For any sides $L$ of $K$, define